balzac91/cakephp-adminlte/README.md

 ```php
 Plugin::load('AdminTheme');
 ```
-use CakePHP shell command to enable the plugin:
+or use CakePHP shell command to enable the plugin:
 ```
 $ bin/cake plugin load AdminTheme
 ```